hishizuka/pizero_bikecomputer/doc/software_installation.md

 Assume I2C interface is on in raspi-config.

-Next, install `smbus2` if not installed. `smbus2` is installed by default on Raspberry Pi OS Bookworm and later.
+Next, install `smbus2` if not installed.

 ```
 $ sudo apt install python3-smbus2